 In this post we will look at the prices of Mediterranean cruises on the following cruise lines: Costa Cruises, Marella Cruises, MSC Cruises, Norwegian Cruise Line, P&O Cruises, Princess Cruises and Royal Caribbean.

 The average price of a 7 night Mediterranean cruise is $848 per person.
-In the peak summer season,

-    this increases to $1218.
-The price of a 7-night Mediterranean cruise during winter can be as little
+In the peak summer season, this increases to $1218.
+The price of a 7-night Mediterranean cruise during winter can be as little as $430.

-    as $430.

-    There are a number of things that impact the price of a Mediterranean cruise.
-The time of year,
+There are a number of factors that affect the price of a Mediterranean cruise including cruise company and time of year.

-    cruise line choice and itinerary all also have an impact.

 7 Night Mediterranean Cruises – Cruise Only (No flights)

 The table below shows example prices for a selection of Mediterranean cruises.
 These cruises take part during the months of April, August and November.

 Each cruise was found directly on the cruise lines website and only one example from each cruise line was used for the comparison.
 The prices of cruises do of course vary but the prices below do provide a good example of what to expect.

 |Costa Cruises||£501 ($706)||£839 ($1182)||£389 ($548)|

 |Princess Cruises||£799 ($1126)||£1059 ($1493)||£799 ($1126)|